Kentucky High School Basketball Hall of Fame

 (Hartford High School)

 A basketball star, Johnny led the Hartford Mustangs to the 1941 and 1942 KHSAA State Basketball Tournaments.
 His performance led him to be named to the 1942 All-Tournament team and the Kentucky-Indiana All Star team.
 His high school career led him to becoming a star player and legendary coach at Western Kentucky University.
+Led WKU to the Final Four in 1971.
+Western's basketball court is named in his honor.

 (Lafayette High SChool, Lexington, KY)